G-Research/dgraph-lanl-csr/SPARK.md

 The full transformation code can be found in the [G-Research/dgraph-lanl-csr](https://github.com/G-Research/dgraph-lanl-csr/blob/master/src/main/scala/uk/co/gresearch/dgraph/lanl/csr/CsrDgraphSparkApp.scala) project.

+You can find step-by-step instructions on how to run the Spark application in [README.md](README.md).

 ## The dataset

 The dataset published by [Advanced Research in Cyber Systems](https://csr.lanl.gov/)